Shipstr/full-stack-code-challenge/README.md

 #### Provider Model
 * A model to represent a shipping service provider.
 It has following attributes:
   * Name of company
-  * A flat shipping rate as a monetary value with currency
+  * A flat rate

 #### Rates Model
 * A model to represent shipping rates that each provider has (different from the provider's flat rate).
 It has following attributes:
-  * Rate as monetary value with currency
+  * Rate as float value
   * Origin, as two-letter country code
   * Destination, as two-letter country code
   * Relationship to the shipping provider